JusticeRage/Manalyze/docs/writing-plugins.rst

 - If you intend to distribute your plugin, you should write an external plugin.
 It makes more sense to share a ``.so`` or ``.dll`` file than a whole new Manalyze binary with added code.
 - If your plugin is relatively small and isn't meant to be shared, it is okay to write an internal plugin.
 Conversely, complex plugins which pull third-party libraries should be compiled in their own module.

-In any case, aside from small discreapancies in the way each type of plugin is built, the code you will write will be mostly identical.
+In any case, aside from small discrepancies in the way each type of plugin is built, the code you will write will be mostly identical.

 A sample plugin
 ===============